The opening sunset.

-(What she really doesn’t know is that it has been Gloria who has placed the planter topped with lavender on the edge of the table, after diagnosing Thomas’s apartment as the lair of a deeply depressed person).
+(What she really doesn’t know is that it’s Gloria who has placed the planter topped with lavender on the edge of the table, after diagnosing Thomas’s apartment as the lair of a deeply depressed person).

 – So Paula, tell me, how have you been?
 What have you been up to?

-Thomas swallows a long sip of beer before receiving the answer, perhaps it was the architecture of her silhouette, the golden earrings, the golden curls, the seasonal clothes or the combination of all of them that led to the foreboding conclusion.
+Thomas swallows a long sip of beer before receiving the answer, perhaps it’s the architecture of her silhouette, the golden earrings, the golden curls, the seasonal clothes, or the combination of all of these items that leads to the foreboding conclusion.

 – Well what have I done, so many things.
 As you know, I took that scholarship last year and I was studying abroad.